-When I think of the spice condiment that represents Japan, what pops into my head right away is “Shichimi Togarashi (七味唐辛子)”.
+When I think of spice condiment that represents Japan, what pops into my head right away is “Shichimi Togarashi (七味唐辛子)”.

-As the Japanese spice is commonly used as a condiment for Udon and Soba noodle soups, you may have tried it.
+As the Japanese chili pepper mix is an essential condiment for Udon and Soba noodle soups, you may have tried it before.

-When it comes to the origin of Shichimi Togarashi, the 7 spice blend was first invented in 1626 by a druggist that lived in Edo (present-day Tokyo), named “Nakajima Tokuuemon (中島徳右衛門)”.
+As for the origin, Shichimi Togarashi was first invented in 1626 by a druggist that lived in Edo (present-day Tokyo), named “Nakajima Tokuuemon (中島徳右衛門)”.

 It is said that, based on the knowledge of herbal medicines, he created it.
-The originator of Shichimi Togarashi started a business in 1625 and he invented the 7 spice blend the next year.
+The originator of Shichimi Togarashi started a business in 1625 and the next year he invented the spice mix.

-Now his spice shop, “Yagenbori (やげん堀) (Google Map)” is located in Asakusa, Tokyo, and its 7 spice blend is famous as one of Japan’s 3 Best Shichimi Togarashi, together with those of “Yawataya Isogoro (八幡屋礒五郎)” in Nagano and “Shichimiya Honpo (七味屋本舗)” in Kyoto.
+Now his spice shop, “Yagenbori (やげん堀) (Google Map)” is located in Asakusa, Tokyo, and its 7 spice blend has become one of Japan’s 3 Major Shichimi Togarashi, together with “Yawataya Isogoro (八幡屋礒五郎)” in Nagano and “Shichimiya Honpo (七味屋本舗)” in Kyoto.

-Since Shichimi Togarashi has its roots in the spice blend of Yagenbori, Shichimi Togarashi is also called Yagenbori.
+Since the birthplace of Shichimi Togarashi is Yagenbori, Shichimi Togarashi is also called Yagenbori.

 I got a Yagenbori Shichimi Togarashi Spice Mix

-Actually, today I came across a Shichimi Togarashi spice mix from Yagenbori by accident at a newly opened supermarket in my city, so I picked up the seven spice blend and its refill.
+Actually, today I came across a Shichimi Togarashi chili pepper mix from Yagenbori at a newly opened supermarket in my city.
+I love Shichimi, so I picked up the spice mix, together with its refill.

-This spice mix has a dark orange color and is not that spicy, and features an excellent harmony between spicy favors and fragrant aromas.
+This spice blend is dark orange in color, not that spicy, and has a good harmony between spicy taste and fragrant aromas.

-As I like eating Miso soup with Shichimi Togarashi, I sprinkled this spice condiment over the soup and enjoyed it.
+Since I like eating miso soup with Shichimi Togarashi, this night I sprinkled the spice condiment over the soup and enjoyed it!